Thank you for your interest in my services.

 C) If any remedial exercises or hydrotherapy have been suggested to you, how is that going?
 Any questions?

-For many folks (unless dealing with an ‘acutely’ painful issue which would require appointments spaced out at more frequent interval, e.g. once or twice weekly), most do a maintenance of bi-weekly, or every 3 – 4 weeks; some as far out as 6 weeks or so.
+For many folks (unless dealing with an ‘acutely’ painful issue which would require appointments spaced out at a more frequent interval, e.g. once or twice weekly), most do a maintenance of bi-weekly to 6 weeks.
 It is expected by our governing College to develop treatment plans to provide optimum, professional care.
 When I suggest a treatment frequency plan based on our findings of your condition, at the end of the day, it is your call.
 Having said that, I would like to impart the message below.

 “Most people know more about and care for their cars and computers than they do their own human frame.
-They know nothing or have limited information about their own body (you only get one vehicle in this life and you cannot get spare parts for everything).“
+They have limited information about their own body (you only get one vehicle in this life and you cannot get spare parts for everything).“

 I love to educate all my clients so we can work together as a team to help you feel better physically and mentally.
 Stress is a very insidious condition.
 Please check out an article I found online on verywellmind.com – Stress Management – Chronic Stress: Definition, Traits, Causes, Symptoms.

 Additionally, lots of people are not even aware they have Extended Healthcare Benefits (EHB) that cover our professional services.
 If you don’t have EHB coverage for massage, did you know our services can be included in medical expenses at tax time?
 Save all these receipts.
 You can claim the total of the eligible expenses minus the lesser of the following amounts: $2,397 or 3% of your net income.
-Your accountant can best advise you on this.
+Your accountant can best advise you on this as this CRA guideline may change.